peterazmanov/nr-deprecated/docs/api/nr-parse-strex.rst

-:mod:`nr.utils.strex` --- String procesing & parsing
+:mod:`nr.parse.strex` --- String procesing & parsing
 ====================================================

-.. module:: nr.utils.strex
+.. module:: nr.parse.strex
   :synopsis: String procesing & parsing

-:mod:`~nr.utils.strex` is a simple library to tokenize and parse small or even complex languages.
+:mod:`~nr.parse.strex` is a simple library to tokenize and parse small or even complex languages.
 It has been developed specifically for the recursive decent parser technique, although it might work well with other parsing techniques as well.